• Skip to primary navigation

 I wanted to stay true to the basic ingredients and techniques involved in classic sourdough bread making while developing this gluten-free recipe because it’s such a beautifully natural process to begin with.
 Flour, water, yeast, and salt – that’s all of the essential ingredients needed to make a stunning loaf of bread.

 Some of the recipes I researched called for eggs, baking powder and baking soda, butter, sugar or vinegar.
-While all of these ingredients have their place in the breadmaking world and provide structure, aeration, and flavor – I wanted this bread to be simple and classic.
+While all of these ingredients have their place in the breadmaking world and provide structure, aeration, and flavor – I wanted this bread to be simple and classic like my gluten free stuffing

 Making high-quality sourdough bread at home has become more common.
 For those looking for gluten free sourdough bread, there are very few options on the market and they often cost an incredible amount.
 And honestly, sometimes they taste like cardboard.
 This Gluten free Sourdough Bread makes the perfect toast!
 It's light, airy and has the perfect chew so you can enjoy sandwiches again.